Benjamin Zephaniah’s brother and widow receive his City of Birmingham Medal

 Birmingham honoured the life and legacy of trailblazing poet Benjamin Zephaniah this week during a ceremony at Birmingham City University’s Benjamin Zephaniah Building, where his City of Birmingham Medal was formally presented.

-The award was accepted posthumously on his behalf by his brother Tippa Napthali and his widow, Qian Zephaniah on 11 March 2026.
+The award was accepted posthumously on his behalf by his brother Tippa Naphtali and his widow, Qian Zephaniah on 11 March 2026.
 Benjamin is the inaugural recipient of the medal, which has been designed by students at BCU’s renowned School of Jewellery.

 Born in Handsworth, Benjamin started performing poetry at demonstrations and youth gatherings and his writing often responded directly to events.
 He was heavily influenced by Jamaican music and poetry and released several albums, as well as appearing on radio and television including his role as Jeremiah “Jimmy” Jesus in BBC drama Peaky Blinders.